mvysny/kotlin-js-experiment/README.md

 It will also recompile any changes made to the `main.kt` file on the fly, reloading the page once the recompilation is done.

-Simply open the project in your Intellij (Community edition is enough) and start experimenting.
+Simply open the project in your Intellij IDEA (Community edition is enough) and start experimenting.

 Demoes: